soupi/learn-haskell-blog-generator/src/07-environment.md

 functions that only need a part of that information.

-If the functions we are calling are like `convert` and take the environment as an argument instead of using a `Reader`, we can just extract the environment with `ask`, apply a function to the extracted environment, and pass the result to the function, like this:
+If the functions we are calling are like `convert` and take the environment as an argument instead of a `Reader`, we can just extract the environment with `ask`, apply a function to the extracted environment, and pass the result to the function, like this: